csilfverskiold/restaurant-project/README.md

 # Manual Testing
 ## Bugs

 # Deployment
+This project was deployed through Heroku using the following steps:
+#### **Creating Heroku App**
++ Log into Heroku
++ Select 'Create New App' from your dashboard
++ Choose an app name (if there has been an app made with that name, you will be informed and will need to choose an alternative)
++ Select the appropriate region based on your location
++ Click 'Create App'

+**Connecting to GitHub**
++ From the dashboard, click the 'Deploy' tab towards the top of the screen
++ From here, locate 'Deployment Method' and choose 'GitHub'
++ From the search bar newly appeared, locate your repository by name
++ When you have located the correct repository, click 'Connect'

+**Environment Variables**
++ Click the 'Settings' tab towards the top of the page
++ Locate the 'Config Vars' and click 'Reveal Config Vars'
++ Add the variables needed
++ Go back to 'Deploy' tab, locate 'Manual deploy' towards the bottom of the page
++ Click 'Deploy Branch' and wait until build finished
++ Locate and click 'Open app' in top of the app dashboard

 # Future Improvements

 # References
 Below are links to references I have used as inspiration or altered for use in my project.
 They have also been placed appropriately in the code.
 ## Code Content